sil-lead/ACR-Illustrations-updater/README.md

 ## 3a.
 ExifTool

 **ExifTool** is used to embed your intellectual property information into each image.
 Get it at http://www.sno.phy.queensu.ca/~phil/exiftool/ and install it.
-It does not have an actual installer, so here are some steps:

-1. Download the "Windows executable" and unzip it into this folder, alongside the file named `process-images.pl`.
+1. Download the "Windows executable" and unzip it into the `acr-illustrations-updater-master` folder.
 2. Rename it from `exiftool(-k).exe` to just `exiftool.exe`.

-Verify that if you open a new CMD window and `cd` to this folder, this command works:
+Verify that if you open a new CMD window and `cd` to the `acr-illustrations-updater-master` folder, this command works:
 ```
 exiftool -ver
 ```
-You should see something like
+You should see something like:
 ```
 11.72
 ```